'Messi is an inspiration' - Braithwaite opens up on life at Barca and Suarez's return | Goal.com

 "Honestly I don't think in that kind of way.
 I am so happy that Luis is back because when I came here he was injured and I haven't played with him," he said.
 "I want to learn from him, he is one of the best strikers in the world and I am happy he is back."

-After previously playing for the likes of Leganes, Middlesbrough and Toulouse, Braithwaite's has found things quite different on the training ground at Camp Nou.
+After previously playing for the likes of Leganes, Middlesbrough and Toulouse, Braithwaite has found things quite different on the training ground at Camp Nou.

 "The training is totally different to what I was used to so I can feel I am developing a lot in the technical level," Braithwaite said.
 "As a human I can feel I have more attention in such a big club like this but you must learn to live with all this attention."